 - have between 30 and 102 credits at the end of the Fall semester

-- major or minor in telecommunications with at least 12 credits at the time of application
+- major or minor in the Department of Media with at least 12 credits at the time of application

-A committee of Telecommunications faculty and two graduate students will evaluate your creative endeavor.
+A committee of Media faculty and two graduate students will evaluate your creative endeavor.
 Each evaluator will work independently of the others.
 An administrative coordinator will tally and rank the results.
-The department will present the award at the Telecommunications Awards Banquet.
+The department will present the award at the Media Awards Banquet.

 Attach no more than two pages explaining how you conceived, developed, and prepared your creative project.
 Be sure to credit all outside assistance in whatever way you received it.
 This is to be the vision of an individual, not a team.
 Though some entries might necessitate a crew, the submission should still be the intellectual property of one person.
 The group will need to select the designee and submit that person’s name, in writing, with signatures of everyone involved in the collaborative group.